rmosolgo/graphql-ruby/guides/development.md

 GraphQL-Ruby's source code contains a few code-related artifacts to aid in the development process.
 They can be found in `spec/artifacts`.

 - A __code coverage__ file can help identify untested lines in existing or proposed code.
-To generate a full coverage report, use `COVERAGE=1 bundle exec rake test ...`.
 It's OK if a change reduces the coverage percentage.
 For example, if tested code is DRY'd up, then then the coverage percentage might decrease (since the untested code makes up a larger portion of the file), but it's still an improvement overall.
+To view code coverage locally, open `coverage/index.html`.
 - Some __memory benchmarks__ can help prevent performance regressions.
 Similarly, increased memory consumption is sometimes worth the tradeoff.
 But any big changes here deserve an investigation!

-If you propose changes to GraphQL-Ruby that modify these artifacts, you can either update them manually by running `COVERAGE=1 BUNDLE_GEMFILE=gemfiles/rails_6.1.gemfile bundle exec test` or by following the prompts on your PR to merge the automatically generated commit.
+If you propose changes to GraphQL-Ruby that modify these artifacts, you can either update them manually by running `COVERAGE=1 BUNDLE_GEMFILE=gemfiles/rails_6.1.gemfile bundle exec rake test` or by following the prompts on your PR to merge the automatically generated commit.